Climate Adaptation Planning through Physical Modelling

 • It is still more cost-effective and efficient to use it than using numerical computer models;

-• Immediate visual feedback is provided, and uncertainties are reduced as models are less reliant on empirical formula or calculations;
+• Immediate visual feedback is provided, and uncertainties are reduced as models are less reliant on empirical formulas or calculations;

 • It provides certainty with the results obtained from the test.

-With climate change bringing more extreme weather and climate events, the use of physical modelling with computer modelling can enhance and improve climate adaptation planning.
+With climate change bringing more extreme weather and climate events, physical and computer modelling can enhance and improve climate adaptation planning.

-Through modelling, risks and impacts of extreme climate conditions can be simulated to assess its impacts on infrastructure, and thereby improve infrastructure or systems resilience.
+Through modelling, the risks and impacts of extreme climate conditions can be simulated to assess their impacts on infrastructure and thereby improve infrastructure or systems resilience.

 Their company also support climate adaptation projects and green engineering projects in the UK and around the world.